AladdinMagdy/whispr/PROJECT_STATUS.md

 ## Current Phase: Phase 4 - Migration and Cleanup ✅ COMPLETED

+### 🎉 Legacy Service Removal Complete

+The monolithic `ReportingService` has been completely removed and replaced with the new modular architecture.

 ### ✅ Completed Phases

 #### Phase 1: Foundation Services ✅